If you are in the market for purchasing a new roof or getting a roof estimate, follow this 5 step process below.

 Keep in mind that there are several categories of roof experts that can evaluate your roof including: insurance appraisers, roofing contractors, roof consultants and engineers.
 Some of these experts will evaluate your roof at no charge and some will expect to get paid.

 You should be clear in advance what the costs and expectations for the evaluation will be.
 Also, roofing contractors will want to perform the evaluation as the first step in selling you a new roof, so be aware that the roofing contractor who visits your home may be a little “sales pitchy” with certain roof products.
-Remember that you are the homeowner and the decision maker, so do not get swayed by a sales pitch, if you want a certain roofing product like CeDUR, stick to your opinion and push for what you want.
+Remember that you are the homeowner and the decision maker, so do not get swayed by a sales pitch, if you want a certain roofing product like CEDUR, stick to your opinion and push for what you want.

 Many roofing contractors specialize in processing insurance claims and will even work with your insurance provider when you purchase a new roof.
 If you are filing an insurance claim for hail damage certain contractors can help you process the insurance claims to help pay for the new roof.
 Remember that if you are in the beginning stages of getting a new roof, you should get multiple estimates so you have options that fit your budget.